ModeShape/modeshape-performance/README.md

 Once the test have been run, the following reports are generated:

     * <module-name>/target/test-classes/perf-report.txt - a plain text file, which contains some statistical information (5 number summary and standard deviation) for each test run
-    * perf-tests-report/target/test-classes/google-box-chart.html - an HTML which displays box charts using Google Charts API
+    * perf-tests-report/target/test-classes/google/google-box-chart.html - an HTML which displays box charts using Google Charts API
+    * perf-tests-report/target/test-classes/boxplot/ - a set of box charts for each test run, generated using http://informationandvisualization.de/blog/box-plot.

 ## Tests